Arsalen/polkadot/README.md

 ```
 Then connect to ```http://localhost```

-Note: In order to be able to deploy your network on a swarm service, you need to set the ```dev_net``` driver to support overlay networks.
+In order to be able to deploy your network on a swarm service, you need to set the ```dev_net``` driver to support overlay networks.

 **NOTICE:** If you are interested in provisioning and deployment of a Substrate local network using `ansible`, please check this role: [arsalen.substrate](https://github.com/Arsalen/substrate)